Classification of spin-chain braid representations: Future Directions

 \section{Future Directions}

 Several natural questions for future study spring to mind. \begin{enumerate} \item The Andruskiewitsch-Schneider classification program for pointed Hopf algebras takes as input a solution $(R,V)$ to the YBE to produce Nichols algebras which can potentially be lifted via bosonization.
 The $4\times 4$ solutions were addressed \cite{AndruskGiraldi2018}.
-Do our solutions lead to finite-dimensional Nichols algebras? \item One of our original motivations was to construct representations of the loop braid group \cite{DamianiMartinRowell}.
-Which of our solutions lift to loop braided vector spaces \cite{kadar2016local}? \item Turaev \cite{Turaev1988} developed a method for constructing link invariants from solutions to the Yang-Baxter equation.
+Do our solutions lead to finite-dimensional Nichols algebras? \item Turaev \cite{Turaev1988} developed a method for constructing link invariants from solutions to the Yang-Baxter equation.
 Of course the well-known $4\times 4$ $R$-matrix associated with the $U_q\mathfrak{sl}_2$ provide link invariants (essentially the Jones polynomial), and many of our solutions generalize these solutions so we certainly expect interesting invariants. \item It is noteworthy that the verification of a $N^2\times N^2$ solution comes down to verifying constraints on $2$-indexed scalars for all $3$-element subsets.
 This bears some similarity to the verification of associativity in a monoidal category: it is sufficient by Mac Lane coherence \cite{MacLane} to verify constraints involving $4$-indices on scalars with 3 indices.
-This suggests a higher category connection, see \cite{KapVoev}. \item Also natural is the question of generalisations to other targets besides $\Match^N$, for example generalised 8-vertex model (in the sense of \cite{Hietarinta:1992}) instead of the 6-vertex model. \item Many interesting questions arise from the perspective of representation theory itself.
+This suggests a higher category connection, see \cite{KapVoev}. \item Also natural is the question of generalisations to other targets besides $\Match^N$, for example generalised 8-vertex model (in the sense of \cite{Hietarinta:1992}) instead of the 6-vertex model. { It is indeed interesting to ask what is the measure of our set of solutions in the space of all solutions up to isomorphism.
+This could in principle be addressed for example via a strategy as in \cite{Martin92}.} \item Many interesting questions arise from the perspective of representation theory itself.
 We touch on this in \S\ref{ss:repthy}. \end{enumerate}